mynamesleon/rea11y-easy-form/ACCESSIBILITY.md

    - does any essential complex functionality have keyboard-only alternatives? (e.g. drag and drop)
 3. **Is it clear and functional for users without vision?**
    - points (1) and (2) above will do most of this for you
-   - **test using at least NVDA** as it is one of the most widely used screen-readers (bonus points for also testing with other screen-readers, such as TalkBack, Windows Narrator, and VoiceOver)
+   - **test using at least NVDA** as it is one of the most widely used screen-readers (bonus points for also testing with other screen-readers, such as TalkBack, Windows Narrator, and VoiceOver).
+In particular, **test with a screen-reader using only your keyboard**: does everything you can tab to have an announcement that clearly indicates what it's for?
    - Consider if there are elements that need additional text (e.g. icon buttons), or if there are elements that a screen-reader can ignore (e.g. purely presentation iconography that you could set `aria-hidden="true"` for)
 4. **Does it work at a viewport width of 320px?**
    - This is to account for the "reflow" criterion: no loss of content or functionality occurs, and horizontal scrolling is avoided